mdfleming3/mdfleming3.github.io/_drafts/getting-started-with-lead-magnets.md

 tags: blog

 ---
-What is a lead magnet?
+## What is a lead magnet?

-Common types of lead magnets?
+## Common types of lead magnets?

+* Membership / App
+* Training / Certification
+* Document / E-book / Case Study
 * Free trial
 * Discount
-* Document / E-book / Case Study
-* Training
-*
+* Survey

-Developing
+## What are the traits of a good lead magnet?

 * Free
-* New
+* Exclusive / High Value
 * Functional
-* Repeat Use
+* Immediate
-* Evergreen
+* Evergreen / "Bookmarkable"
 * Trackable
-*